MartynKeigher/ADUser_Generator/README.md

 ## How to use
 ```
-iex (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/MartynKeigher/ADUser_Generator/main/ADUserGenerator.ps1'); ADUser-Generation -Company 'MyCompany' -UserCount 300
+iex (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/MartynKeigher/ADUser_Generator/main/ADUserGenerator.ps1'); ADUser-Generation -Company 'MyCompany'
 ```

 ## Available Parameters
-- Company : This value must be provided
+- Company : (Mandatory) This value must be provided!
-- OU : If one is not specified, the default value used is 'Staff'
+- OU : If one is not specified, the default value used is 'Staff'.
-- AreaCode : If one is not specified, the default vale used is '727'
+- AreaCode : If one is not specified, the default value used is '727'.
 - UserCount : If one is not specified, the default value used is 15.
 	- Min value: 1; Max value: 1500
 	- I limited this to 1500, as this was a suitable number for my tests.
 There is no funcional reason why this could not be made higher if you needed it to be? *- Let me know!?*